Fernthedev/global-prefix-approval/README.md

     "mysqlDriver": "mariadb_hikari" // MariaDB should work for MySQL, but if otherwise you may change the value to "mysql_hikari"
   },
-  "storageTypes": "JSON", // Possible values: MYSQL, JSON, YAML, Plugin (Spigot Only, uses Bungeecord's database) "writeLogs": true, // Should logs be written?
+  "storageTypes": "JSON", // Possible values: MYSQL, JSON, YAML, Plugin (Spigot Only, uses Bungeecord's database) "appendPrefixRequestSuffix": " &r", // Adds suffix to a prefix requested, though it will be shown once applied to the player.
+  "writeLogs": true, // Should logs be written?
   "guiLocale": { // Locale for Spigot GUI
     "prefixMaterial": "NAME_TAG",